 - Clinical teams review incoming data, respond to alerts, and conduct monthly check-ins

-- Bill Medicare using RPM CPT codes to generate consistent, recurring revenue
+- Bill Medicare using Remote Patient Monitoring CPT codes to generate consistent, recurring revenue

 From RPM device types to RPM CPT codes, all billing is managed through a HIPAA-compliant platform—making Remote Patient Monitoring a low-effort, high-reward addition to any practice.